pomme-clic/s-money-documentation/docs/docs/payment/card-payment.md

 We provide you with 2 callbacks allowing you to retrieve the processing information of authorization requests made in real time as well as the processing of settlements carried out a posteriori by sending from fellow banks.

-These callback contain different types of events corresponding to the operation.
+These callbacks contain different types of events corresponding to the operation.
 This allows you to manage smart automation such as notifying a user of his transaction (refusal or approval) but also for example to manage your transactions and your reconciliations yourself.

 #### type 20 _(authorization)_